 Every year, more girls are murdered in India and China than are born in the United States.
-It is estimated, 200 million girls are missing from the world due to abandonment, murder, or trafficking because of their gender.
-Gendercide, the systematic and methodical killing of girls due to their gender, has been an issue for years.
+An estimated 200 million girls are missing from the world due to abandonment, murder, or trafficking because of their gender.
+Gendercide, the systematic and methodical killing of girls due to their gender, has been a huge human rights issue for a long time.

 Even though countries around the world are fighting for global female empowerment, one of the worst crimes against women is being largely ignored.
 The rampant slaughter of girls in India and China shows the grave impacts of basing a human being’s value on their status, wealth, or the monetary gain they have to offer.
 Families in India base the value of their children on whether they add or take away from their families status and finances.
 Similarly, China views females as less important than males because of their societal gender roles and one child policy.
 The world is turning a blind eye to the girls who are treated like property and stripped of their value and dignity.